bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/features/privacy.md

 {% include bitcoin-core/download-bitcoin-core.html %}

 > What if every time you spent or received cash, all the transaction
-> details were published to your Twitter or Facebook feed for all your
+> details were published to your social media feed for all your
 > friends to see?
 You probably wouldn't want to use cash any more.

 Every confirmed Bitcoin transaction is published to the blockchain